timesize/monster-oop/04-ruby-rails/ruby-methods/27-28/exercises.md

 Write a method for each exercise below that uses `Array#map`:

 1.)
-Write a method called `multiplyBy` that takes a number and returns an array of numbers multiplied by that number.
+Write a method called `multiply_by` that takes a number and returns an array of numbers multiplied by that number.

 2.)
-Write a method called `reverseEach` that takes an array of words and returns an array of reversed words.
+Write a method called `reverse_each` that takes an array of words and returns an array of reversed words.

 3.)
-Write method called `getResponses` that takes an array of questions (strings) and returns an array of responses input from the console for each question.
+Write method called `get_responses` that takes an array of questions (strings) and returns an array of responses input from the console for each question.
 (Hint: you will need to use `gets.chomp` and `puts` )

 ### Method Exercises